-The cell_mgmt utility is used to manage the cellular module in the computer.
-You must use sudo or run with root permission for the cell_mgmt command.
+The cell\mgmt utility is used to manage the cellular module in the computer.
+To run the cell\mgmt command, you must use sudo or run the command with root permission.
+The utility does not support SMS and MMS communication.